 The Diploma in International Financial Reporting is an internationally recognised qualification in financial accounting using International Financial Reporting Standards (IFRS / IAS).
-It is accredited by the ACCA (Association of Certified Chartered Accountants) and is aimed at accounting and finance professionals who already have experience in accounting, using local accounting standards.
+It is accredited by the ACCA (Association of Chartered Certified Accountants) and is aimed at accounting and finance professionals who already have experience in accounting, using local accounting standards.
 On passing the final exam, the participant will be able to use the letters DipIFR after his/her name.
-The aim of the qualification is to develop knowledge, understanding and application of International Financial Reporting Standards and the concepts and principles which underpin them.
+The aim of the qualification is to develop knowledge, understanding and application of International Financial Reporting Standards (IFRS) and the concepts and principles which underpin them.

 On completion of the Diploma candidates should be able to: